VladimirDip/Yatube/README.md

 I received some problems with registration users and their password.
 Now I think that I unable to resolve this matter.

+Dau 8: Now, I create new form for create a new post